barcek/glep/README.md

 - `=version` / `=v`, to show name and version number then exit
 - `=help` / `=h`, to show help text, incl. terms and flags, then exit
 - `=test` / `=T`, to perform the self-test then exit

+Note for all flags the use of the leading character `=`.
+Flags using the more common `-`/`--` are interpreted as options for Gawk itself.

 ## Development plan